IAmNini/project-2/README.md

   }
 ```

-Aditional 3 pictures were added in the single card.
-The rocket pictures, they were not included in the API so as a different mission will have a different rocket, we manage to match the `rocket_name` from the API with our stored pictures.
+We decided to add pictures of the rockets used in the single card.
+The rocket pictures, since they were not included in the API, as a different mission had a different rocket, we matched the `rocket_name` from the API with our stored pictures.

 ```js